brennanbrown/bearminder/README.md

   - Guard tokens—never log secrets.
   - Prefer UTC for dates and day boundaries.
   - Add concise logs around network calls and callbacks.

+## Troubleshooting
+- Too many Keychain prompts:
+  - In Settings, click “Combine Tokens” and then choose “Always Allow” when prompted.
+You can also open Keychain Access and allow BearMinder under Access Control for the item with Service "bearminder" and Account "tokens".
+- No datapoint posted:
+  - Ensure you wrote in Bear today (UTC) and notes were modified today.
+Check the app logs.
+If Beeminder is down, BearMinder will queue today’s datapoint and retry later.

 ## Support
 - If this project helps you, consider supporting: